In Part 1 of this tutorial series, we explained the basics of using WordPress widgets.

 This information will be used in Step 3.

-For someone to go to the contact page when the help button is clicked, you must either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
-We will link the button image to this URL in Step 3 …
+For someone to be taken to your contact page when the support button is clicked, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
+We will then link the button image to this URL in Step 3 …

 If you’re not a technical-minded person, don’t worry … this sounds a lot more technical than it is.
-Basically, we just need to create the instructions for your clickable button.
+In simple terms, we just need to create the instructions for your clickable button.

-Your instructions can be typed into a plain text file and will look something like this …
+Your code can be composed in a plain text editor and should look something like this …

-- Replace “http://www.yourdomain.com/contact-us” in the code with the URL of your contact page location.
+- Replace “http://www.yourdomain.com/contact-us” in the code above with the URL of your contact page location.

-The screenshot below shows which sections of the above sample code you need to replace with your actual contact details …
+The image below shows the sections of the above sample code that you need to replace with the actual web addresses …

 Replace the above URLs and then copy all of your text file content to your clipboard when finished.